CryoPhynix/Blackbox/README.md

 # Rocket

 ```
-By Kirk Perkins, Walter Guevara
+By Kirk Perkins and Walter Guevara
+Designed for Physics and Electronics Class
 ```

 ## What is a flight recorder?